The history behind Alzheimer's disease

 In response to Katzman's editorial, organizations form around the world – the Alzheimer Society of Canada being one of them – to raise funds for Alzheimer's research and increase awareness of people living with Alzheimer's disease and their caregivers.

-More than 45,000 articles on Alzheimer's have since published, investigating its cause, effects and potential treatments and cures.
-While no cures for Alzheimer's and other dementias have been found, four treatments that can slow cognitive decline have been tested and approved, and more research is being done.
+More than 45,000 articles on Alzheimer's disease have since published, investigating its cause, effects and potential treatments and cures.
+While no cures for Alzheimer's disease and other dementias have been found, four treatments that can help manage the symptoms have been tested and approved, and more research is being done.

 As well, more effort is being done to improve the quality of life of people living with Alzheimer's disease.
-In Canada, we still have ways to go to improve our healthcare system so it can better accommodate and support people living with Alzheimer's, their caregivers and their families.
+In Canada, we still have a long way to go to improve our health-care system so it can better accommodate and support people living with Alzheimer's disease, and their caregivers.

-Instead of institutions, we strongly encourage person-centred care for people living in the late stages of Alzheimer's, so they can live comfortably in long-term care that ensures their quality of life.
+Instead of institutions, we strongly encourage person-centred care for people living in the late stages of Alzheimer's disease, so they can live comfortably in long-term care that ensures their quality of life.

 If Auguste had seen a doctor today, she would be diagnosed with young onset Alzheimer's disease and be connected to resources and help that could support her fight against cognitive decline.